 Interaction between you and an officer at a constitutionally mandated DUI checkpoint or roadside checkpoint can give rise to an arrest for DUI.

 With that said, there is also another form of DUI in Georgia, called DUI Less Safe that does not require any breath or blood test for conviction.
-Simply operating a vehicle and driving in an unsafe manner, such as failing to maintain your lane, failing to stop at a stop sign, or speeding, can lead to a DUI conviction.
+Under the Less Safe DUI laws in Georgia, simply operating a vehicle and driving in an unsafe manner, such as failing to maintain your lane, failing to stop at a stop sign, or speeding, can lead to a DUI conviction.
 Factual evidence observed by the officer or witnesses who can testify to your unsafe driving while under the influence of alcohol can be enough for a DUI conviction without a breath or blood test even being necessary.

 Although a DUI is a misdemeanor offense it has its own body of law carved out by the judiciary which means it carries a number of harsh penalties for those convicted.
 Jail time is a serious threat even for a first time DUI charge in the state of Georgia and it also tends to carry a high number of fines.
 In addition, a number of other accompanying penalties may be used including: